Nizari–Seljuk conflicts: Expansion in Rudbar and Quhistan

-The areas that had been chosen by the Ismaili leaders (Rudbar, Quhistan, and later Arrajan) had several common advantages: difficult mountainous terrain, dissatisfied population, and a local tradition of Ismaili or at least Shia tendencies.
+The areas that had been chosen by the Ismaili leaders (Rudbar, Quhistan, and later Arrajan) had several common advantages: difficult mountainous terrains, dissatisfied populations, and local traditions of Ismaili or at least Shia tendencies.
 Initially, the Ismailis gained support mostly in rural areas.
-They also received crucial support from non-Ismailis who sympathized with them merely due to socio-economic or political reasons.
+They also received crucial support from non-Ismailis who sympathized with them due to socio-economic or political reasons.
 Thus, the Ismailis transformed into a formidable and disciplined revolutionary group against the staunchly Sunni Abbasid–Seljuk order that had dominated the Islamic World.

 A complex set of religious and political motives was behind the revolt.
-The anti-Shia policies of the Seljuks, the new pioneers of Sunni Islam (see also Sunni Revival), were not tolerable for the Ismailis.
+The anti-Shia policies of the Seljuks, the new pioneers of Sunni Islam (see Sunni Revival), were not tolerable for the Ismailis.
 The early widespread Ismaili revolt in Persia was, less conspicuously, an expression of national Persian Muslim sentiment: the Persians, who had been Islamized but not Arabized, were conscious of their distinct identity in the Muslim World and viewed the Seljuk Turks (and their Turkish predecessors Ghaznavids and Qarakhanids which had put an end to the so-called Iranian intermezzo) as foreigners who had invaded their homeland from Central Asia.
-The Seljuk rule was detested by various social classes.
+Seljuk rule was detested by multiple social classes.
 Hassan himself openly resented the Turks.
-Interestingly, the Ismaili state was the first Muslim entity that adopted Persian as a religious language.
+The Ismaili state was the first Muslim entity that adopted Persian as a religious language.

 Economic issues further contributed to the widespread revolt.
-The new Seljuk social order was based on iqta' (allotted land), which subjugated the locals under a Turkic amir and his army that levied heavy taxes.
-In sharp contrast, the Ismaili state was dedicated to the ideal of social justice.
+The new Seljuk social order was based on iqta' (allotted land), which subjugated the locals under a Turkic emir and his army that levied heavy taxes.
+In contrast, the Ismaili state was dedicated to the ideal of social justice.

-Early Seljuk Responses
+Early Seljuk responses

 The first bloodshed perpetrated by the Ismailis against the Seljuks was possibly before the capture of Alamut.
 A group of Ismailis performing joint prayers was arrested in Sawa by the Seljuk police chief and were freed after being questioned.
 The group later unsuccessfully attempted to convert a muezzin from Sawa who was active in the Seljuk capital Isfahan.
 Fearing that he would denounce Ismailism, the group murdered the muezzin.
 The vizier Nizam al-Mulk ordered the execution of the group's leader, Tahir, whose corpse was then dragged through the market.
 Tahir was a son of a senior preacher who had been lynched by a mob in Kirman for being an Ismaili.